Frknk/google-api-example/README.md

 ### Installation

 You will need Flask and PyJWT to run.
-To install them follow these steps.
+To install them follow these steps:

 ```bash
 pip install Flask